 Moving Abroad: Reason 4

-You will meet people and have experiences that would have not come your way otherwise.
+You will meet people and have experiences that would not have come your way otherwise.
 It’s obvious really, isn’t it?
 It’s also true.
 My life would look very different, had I decided to stay where I was when I was younger.
 I’m not saying that my life would have been worse, there’s no way of knowing, but it would certainly have been a lot less interesting.
 I have very fond memories of listening to Depeche Mode while admiring the red skies of the Moscow night.
 In Poland we would go to a bar every Thursday night and sing along while Joe the American played the guitar, drinking a great many glasses of szarlotka (Polish apple pie cocktail, doesn’t that sound fancy?).
-At the end of the night we always had to sneak into our halls of residence which were ran by nuns…
+At the end of the night, we always had to sneak into our halls of residence which were run by nuns…

 Summary – do it if you have the chance!